-While most schools accept transfer of classes with a C or better, there are accredited universities that have more flexible policies and are willing to accept a D grade.
-Providing your prospective school with evidence of appropriate coursework from an accredited institution or meeting face to face with their college representatives may be required to give you the extra edge in gaining acceptance into their program.
+While most schools accept the transfer of classes with a C or better, there are accredited universities that have more flexible policies and are willing to accept a D grade.
+Providing your prospective school with evidence of appropriate coursework from an accredited institution or meeting face-to-face with their college representatives may be required to give you the extra edge in gaining acceptance into their program.

-Another option that you might want to consider is staying at your current school long enough to complete all of the requirements to earn an Associate’s level degree.
-Once you have earned this degree, you can try to apply to other college’s that offer Bachelor’s level programs within your field to continue your education.
-With this option, the GPA from your previous degree program will not be considered at the new school.
+Another option that you might want to consider is staying at your current school long enough to complete all of the requirements to earn an associate’s level degree.
+Once you have earned this degree, you can try to apply to other colleges that offer

 If you have failed a few of your classes but still want to transfer schools, it may feel like you are facing an uphill battle.
 However, don’t lose hope!